loot/loot/README.md

 ## Packaging Releases

-Installer and zip archive releases for the main LOOT application can be handled by running the scripts `installer.nsi` and `archive.py` in the `src` folder respectively.
-The installer script requires [NSIS 3](http://nsis.sourceforge.net/), while the archive script requires [Python](http://www.python.org/) (2 or 3).
+Installer and zip archive releases for the main LOOT application can be handled by running the `src/installer.iss` and `src/archive.py` scripts respectively.
+The installer script requires [Inno Setup](http://www.jrsoftware.org/isinfo.php), with the unofficial Korean and Simplified C, while the archive script requires [Python](http://www.python.org/) (2 or 3).
 The installer and archive files are created in the `build/` folder, relative to the repository root.

+If the unofficial Korean and Simplified Chinese Inno Setup translation files are installed alongside the official translation files, then the installer script will also offer those language options.
+If they are not found, the installer will be built without them.

 If you have [Git for Windows (msysGit)](https://msysgit.github.io/) or [GitHub for Windows](https://windows.github.com/) installed and you're building from a clone of this repository, the archive script will give archives descriptive names using the output of `git describe --tags --long`.
 If you have [7-Zip](http://7-zip.org) installed, `.7z` archives will be created.
 Otherwise, archives will be named `LOOT Archive` and created as deflate-compressed zip files.